SuperKogito/spafe/README.md

 </p>

 # spafe: Simplified Python Audio-Features Extraction
-spafe is a wrapper to simplify various types of features extractions.
+spafe aims to simplify features extractions from audio.
 The library covers: MFCC, IMFCC, GFCC, LFCC, PNCC, PLP etc.
 It also provides various filterbank modules (Mel, Bark and Gammatone filterbanks) and other spectral statistics.

 # Contributions, feedback and suggestions are welcome